NobleFalcon/mafia2-scripts/Falcon's god mode script/README.md

 Features:
-- Toggle god mode on and off.
+- Flexible script allows you to toggle god mode on and off without modifications.
 - Well coded.

 Known bugs